yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Appointment-intro.md

 9. **Delivery Channel (Care Connect Extension)** - simple and useful field to indicate whether in-person, telephone, or video

-10. **Appointment Cancellation Reason (Care Connect Extension)** - obviously only relevant if the appointment is cancelled, but then useful to populate.
-(Noting that it is defined as free text, so of limited value for analytics).
+10. **Appointment Cancellation Reason (Extension, from R4)** - obviously only relevant if the appointment is cancelled, but then useful to populate.
+(CareConnect offers a free-text extension - however we replace this by pre-adopting the field from R4 which offers a better coded list).

 ### **Optional fields**